 If you think that 'Uniquely Me' is something that would improve the care experience for someone you know or would like more information, please contact us.

-It is widely accepted that by keeping active, eating healthily and keeping your mind active you can reduce the risk of developing Type 2 diabetes and dementia.
-It can also help with self-management of Long Term Conditions.
-In response to the fact that this is easier said than done we developed a 'Wellbeing Passport' (Passport) which uses an approach which puts responsibility for health, happiness and independence firmly in the hands of individuals and communities while recognising that many people need help and advice to achieve this.
+It is widely accepted that by keeping active, eating healthily and keeping your mind active you can reduce the risk of developing Heart Disease, Type 2 diabetes and dementia.
+It can also help with the self-management of Long Term Conditions.
+In response to the fact that this is easier said than done we developed a 'Wellbeing Improvement Plan' (Plan) using an approach which puts responsibility for health, happiness and independence firmly in the hands of individuals and communities while recognising that many people need help and advice to achieve this.

-The Passport identifies risk factors that have the greatest impact on an individual's health and wellbeing and recommends actions they can take which will address their personal risk.
-The Passport empowers individuals to feel more in control of their health and wellbeing enabling them to make informed decisions which lead directly to improvements in quality of health and life.
-The Passport captures, monitors and measures the progress of individuals in meeting their identified health and wellbeing goals.
+The Plan identifies the risk factors that have the greatest impact on an individual's health and wellbeing and recommends actions they can take which will address their personal risk.
+The Plan empowers individuals to feel more in control of their health and wellbeing enabling them to make informed decisions which lead directly to improvements in quality of health and life.
+The Plan captures, monitors and measures the progress of individuals in meeting their identified health and wellbeing goals.

-The importance of regular exercise in helping to reduce the impact of several diseases, such as osteoporosis, diabetes, high blood pressure, heart disease and stroke is emphasised.
+The importance of regular exercise in helping to reduce the impact of several diseases, such as osteoporosis, diabetes, high blood pressure, heart disease, stroke and dementia is emphasised.

 Following the initial assessment to identify risk factors and development of an action plan to address issues, further assessments are carried out after 6 and 12 weeks to monitor change.

-We work with Community Groups, Faith Groups including Hindu and Sikh Temples, Mosques, Churches, Extra-Care Housing Schemes, GP Practices and Pharmacies to identify individuals who would benefit from using the Passport.
+We work with Community Groups, Faith Groups including Hindu and Sikh Temples, Mosques, Churches, Extra-Care Housing Schemes, GP Practices and Pharmacies to identify individuals who would benefit from using the Wellbeing Improvement Plan.

-If you think that the Passport is something that would help you or someone you know to improve their physical, emotional or mental wellbeing or would like more information, please contact us.
+If you think that the Plan is something that would help you or someone you know to improve their physical, emotional or mental wellbeing or would like more information, please contact us.

 We choose our volunteers carefully to ensure that they are a good communicator who can engage effectively in a kind, compassionate, respectful and empathetic way.